 Strong, waterproof hiking boots/shoes: You need sturdy lightweight comfortable waterproof hiking boots/shoes.
 Gorilla trekking in Rwanda occurs on the forest slopes of Virunga Volcanoes.
 The terrain is rugged and the forest floor can be a muddy and sticky dump.

-A Pair of Gaiters: You also need a pair of the gaiter to prevent bugs, water, dirt, and pebble from entering your boot.
+A Pair of Gaiters: You also need a pair of gaiter to prevent bugs, water, dirt, and pebbles from entering your boot.
 Gaiters cover the vulnerable tops of your footwear to protect your feet from the jungle floor elements entirely.

 Hooded, Lightweight Waterproof Jacket or Poncho: Consider including a waterproof jacket or poncho in your Rwanda gorilla trekking packing list as it is crucial as far as gorilla trekking clothes are concerned.
 Mountain gorillas live in tropical rain forests and as such, it rains throughout the whole year.